yarenty/quotes/src/Henry_David_Thoreau/README.md

 Our life is frittered away by detail.
 Simplify, simplify.
 Dreams are the touchstones of our characters.
 The greatest compliment that was ever paid me was when one asked me what I thought, and attended to my answer.
+Go confidently in the direction of your dreams!
+Live the life you've imagined.